 Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 The national average hourly wage for unit clerks is Canada is reported to be between $21-$23 with some clerks making more or less than that.
 Working for the national average wage in a full-time position affords most unit clerks the freedom to live in even the most expensive cities in Canada.
-In 2019, the Canadian Centre for Policy Alternatives declared the living wage for Vancouver, one of Canada’s most costly cities, to be $19.50 per hour.
-Not only can a unit clerk afford to live in Vancouver or Toronto, but both cities have plenty of job opportunities available.
 Taking a nursing unit clerk program is a viable career path in any part of Canada.

-According to Indeed, the average hourly wage for unit clerks in BC is $23.75, just above the national average.
-Unit clerks working in Abbotsford reported having an even higher average wage of $24.12 per hour.
-A unit clerk certification is valuable anywhere in Canada, but Ashton College is proud to be located in one of the provinces that shows extra appreciation to health care workers.
+According to Indeed, the average hourly wage for unit clerks in BC is $25.05, just above the national average.
+Unit clerks working in Abbotsford reported having an even higher average wage of $23.97 per hour.
+BC's Living Wage for 2022 was listed at $24.08 per hour – likely with that number being weighted upwards by Metro Vancouver.
+This makes a career as a Unit Clerk a financially viable option if you reside within British Columbia.
+A Unit Clerk Certification is valuable anywhere in Canada, but Ashton College is proud to be located in one of the provinces that shows extra appreciation to health care workers.

-Indeed reports Ontario as having an average wage of $23.25.
-Mississauga has an impressive average of $25.32 per hour, making it a desirable location to take a unit clerk course and advance your career.
-The generally high wage across the province makes it easy for unit clerks to live comfortably as they pursue their health care careers.
+Indeed reports Ontario as having an average wage of $24.01.
+Mississauga has an impressive average of $25.08 per hour, making it a desirable location to take a Unit Clerk Course and advance your career.
+The generally high wage across the province makes it easy for unit clerks to live comfortably as they pursue their healthcare careers.

 Regardless of what you make, a unit clerk course is sure to set you on the path to an exciting career full of opportunities across Canada.